What is a Deposition in a Pennsylvania Personal Injury Case?

 Now, we know this is a lot of information to take in.
 We also know that the idea of giving a deposition can be stressful for many people.
 That is why we spend time preparing ourselves in advance of a deposition.
 Check out Stuart video’s on what a deposition is and why it is important for your case.

 To help you get an idea of what not to do in a deposition, we are sharing the transcript of a deposition.
-In this deposition, our client was testifying about how she fell and how she was injured.
-Unfortunately, our client was not being very clear in her descriptions.
+In this deposition, one of our clients was testifying about how she fell and how she was injured.
+Unfortunately, our client was not very clear in her descriptions.
 Although we were still able to successfully settle this case, our client’s deposition did not help her cause.
 Again, her mistake was that she was not specific in her answers.
 This had an impact on the defense attorney’s evaluation of her as a witness.
 This serves to show that it is always best to provide distinct and clear answers to questions in a truthful and well-considered way.